Western Maryland Scenic Railroad 1309

+As of 2025, No. 1309 is currently operational on the WMSR roster.
+Additionally, it is one of only two surviving H-6's, the other of which is Chesapeake and Ohio 1308, which is on static display at the Collis P. Huntington Railroad Historical Society and then the Age of Steam Roundhouse Museum.

 History

-Revenue service

-Chesapeake & Ohio Railway No. 1309 was built by Baldwin Locomotive Works in November 1949.
-It was the last Class 1 mainline locomotive built by Baldwin, maker of over 70,000 locomotives since 1832.
-It was ordered by the Chesapeake and Ohio Railway to pull heavy coal trains in the mountainous terrain of West Virginia and Kentucky which it did from 1949 until its retirement from revenue service in 1956, after which it was stored for nearly twenty years at their roundhouse at Peach Creek, West Virginia.
-The locomotive, along with several others, all considered impractical to restore to working condition, were taken out of storage in 1972 for cosmetic restoration and later moved to the B&O Railroad Museum in Baltimore, Maryland in 1975, where the restoration was completed while on static display.

 Description

-No. 1309 was built from a 40-year-old design, with mechanical lubricators, stoker, and superheater, the last of a series of 2-6-6-2s that the C&O began in 1911.
+No. 1309 was based on a 40-year-old design, with mechanical lubricators, stoker, and superheater, the last of a series of 2-6-6-2s that the Chesapeake and Ohio Railway (C&O) began in 1911.
 A very similar design, the USRA 2-6-6-2, was chosen by the United States Railroad Administration as one of its standard designs thirty years earlier during World War I.

 The engine is a Mallet articulated locomotive.
 This design was a compound locomotive where steam was expanded once in smaller rear cylinders and the exhaust captured and expanded a second time in larger lower-pressure front cylinders.
 While compound locomotives are more efficient than single-expansion machines, the complexity of the design led to very few United States railroads using them after the turn of the century.
 The additional length of two sets of cylinders required the engines to be articulated to enable operation on tight radius turns common in mountainous areas in West Virginia and Kentucky coal country, adding even more complexity.
 It also had two cross compound air compressors mounted on the smokebox door to supply enough air for frequent heavy braking needed in mountain railroading.
 While complicated and uncommon, the C&O had a long history with Mallets and they were ideal for slow speed work in West Virginia.

-The Chesapeake and Ohio ordered 25 of these engines in 1948 to pull coal trains.
-When coal production dramatically fell due to labor unrest in 1949, the order was revised to just ten engines (Nos.
-1300–1309), and No. 1309 became the last domestic steam locomotive built by Baldwin.
+The C&O ordered twenty-five locomotives from Baldwin Locomotive Works (BLW) in 1948 to pull coal trains.
+When coal production dramatically fell due to labor unrest in 1949, the order was revised to just ten locomotives (Nos.
+1300–1309), and No. 1309 became the last Class 1 domestic steam locomotive built by BLW.

+Revenue service and retirement

+No. 1309 was assigned by C&O to pull heavy coal trains in the mountainous terrain of West Virginia and Kentucky.
+At the time the locomotive was ordered, the C&O was unprepared for dieselization of their fleet.
+In the early 1950s, when the C&O decided dieselization was inevitable, crews of the railroad opted not to maintain the new 2-6-6-2s, since they were only to last a few more years in service.
+No. 1309 was retired from revenue service in 1956, after which it was stored for nearly twenty years by the C&O's roundhouse at Peach Creek, West Virginia.
+No. 1309, along with several other steam locomotives, were removed from storage in 1972 for a cosmetic restoration and later moved to the B&O Railroad Museum in Baltimore, Maryland in 1975, where restoration was completed, and No. 1309 was put on outdoor static display.